PeterResutik/bme307/docs/workflow.md

 ```

 ???+ question "Question(s):"
+    === "Basic - Check the “Overview” tab"
         1. What are wobble bases?
 What does --p-match-adapterread-wildcards do?
 Tip: go to the Cutadapt website to find out (https://cutadapt.readthedocs.io/en/stable/)
         2. What does --p-discard-untrimmed do?
 What kinds of reads might not get trimmed?
-    3. For the same samples explored earlier, open the fastq files after having run cutadapt.
+        3. For the same samples explored earlier, how many reads are there?
+    === "Advanced – check the “Interactive” tab"
+        1. What are the read lengths now?
+What was the length of the primer sequences?

 #### 3.4 Denoise with DADA2